fergus-mk/crypto_dashboard/README.md

 ## Use

 The dashboard has simple functionality.
 To add a crypto to the dashboard click 'Add Crypto' and type its name.
-Note details of cryptos are retrieved using the Coin Market Cap API (https://coinmarketcap.com/api/).
+Note details of cryptos are retrieved using the [Coin Market Cap API](https://coinmarketcap.com/api/).
 In order to use the dashboard you must create a developer account for the Coin MArket API (this is free) and save the key in the 'keys.py' file.
 If a crypto is not available in the API it is not added.

 The dashbaord provides functioanlity for filtering, this is done either on:
 - Price (only cryptos with a price over the input value are displayed)